-My circa-1987 all-gray kitchen is finally undergoing a much-needed renovation.
-But before the demolition could start, my husband and I had to take every single thing out of our cupboards and drawers.
+When my circa-1987 all-gray kitchen finally underwent a much-needed renovation, my husband and I had to take every single thing out of our cupboards and drawers.

 It was kind of like an archeological dig, as we discovered mysterious gadgets, orphaned appliance cords and even a 1990 receipt for a coffeemaker purchased by our home’s previous owners.
 And we learned a major lesson: You probably don’t need many of the items you’re still stubbornly hanging on to.

 I’m all for using things until they fall apart, but when they’re broken, useless or simply no longer needed, it’s time to find them a new life.
 Donate, sell or recycle them if you can, but just make it a point to ensure they stop taking up space in your cupboards — and your life.